-Note: AnyTrans is available for both PC and Mac.
+Note: AnyTrans for iOS is available for both PC and Mac.
 The navigation is quite similar for the two versions, except for some minor user interface differences.
 For simplicity, the screenshots and instructions below are taken from AnyTrans for Windows, but we have tested AnyTrans for Mac as well, and JP will point out the differences if needed.

 Once you’ve installed the software and opened the program, you’re presented with a screen prompting you to connect your device.
 As you connect it and the software begins to recognize it, the background animates in a nice twist on the standard boring progress bar.